python-parsy/parsy/docs/ref/generating.rst

 ---------------------------

 The third example shows how we can use an earlier parsed value to influence the subsequent parsing.
 This example parses Hollerith constants.
-Holerith constants are a way of specifying an arbitrary set of characters by first writing the integer that specifies the length, followed by the character H, followed by the set of characters.
+Hollerith constants are a way of specifying an arbitrary set of characters by first writing the integer that specifies the length, followed by the character H, followed by the set of characters.
 For example, ``pancakes`` would be written ``8Hpancakes``.